FineFindus/artem/README.md

 #### Using Homebrew

-The recommended way to install `artem` on MacOS is using a Homebrew [tap](https://github.com/FineFindus/homebrew-tap):
+> **Warning**
+> It's no longer recommended to install `artem` via homebrew, as the tap is no longer maintained due to diffculty working with homebrew.
+IF you wihs to maintain the tap, please contact me.

 ```bash
 brew install finefindus/tap/artem